Days with My Stepsister: Light novels

 The light novel series is written by Ghost Mikawa and features illustrations by Hiten.
-It is published by Media Factory under their MF Bunko J imprint, with the first volume being released on January 25, 2021; six volumes have been released as of August 25, 2022.
+It is published by Media Factory under their MF Bunko J imprint, with the first volume being released on January 25, 2021; fourteen volumes have been released as of June 25, 2025.

+At Sakura-Con 2023, Yen Press announced that they licensed the series for English publication.

+Spin-off

+Ghost Mikawa has also worked on a spin-off, focusing on Shiori Yomiuri and his comment of each anime episode titled, Gimai Seikatsu another days (義妹生活　another days).
+It is published by Media Factory under their MF Bunko J imprint.

 Manga

 A manga adaptation with art by Yumika Kanade began serialization in Kadokawa Shoten's Shōnen Ace Plus online web service on July 16, 2021.

+During their Anime NYC 2023 panel, Yen Press announced that they also licensed the manga for English publication.